Thursday, March 16, 2017

 Subscription fee will be $2.00 a month to start, and $3.00 recurring every month.
 We have PayPal as subscription agent – so that there are no concerns or fears about credit/debit card security.

 We did also like to take this opportunity to announce the launch of our second daily publication called BiyaMustGo.com.
-This site will be launched on April 1st.
-It will be a website focused exclusively on the deeds and misdeeds of the 35 years old Biya’s regime, mixed with educative features, commentary/Opinion and news.
+This site will be launched on April 30th.
+It will be an exclusive site focused primarily on the deeds and misdeeds of the Biya’s regime, mixed with features, commentary/Opinion and news.